B: Beaumont - Bedford

 One of the top light heavyweights in the country Beaumont trained at Charnock’s gymnasium in Wigan.
 As early as 1948 he was reckoned to be the only serious contender for Jack Dale’s middleweight title.
 In his first visit south, in 1948, Beaumont held Dale to a draw.

 Even in those early post war days Jack Beaumont received international recognition and in 1948 travelled extensively throughout Europe.
-Jack died at far too early an age, just 45, following a bout in Chorlton in 1963.
-He left the ring following a contest against Spike Robson, collapsed on his way back to the dressing room and was pronounced dead from a heart attack on arrival at Withington hospital
+Jack died at far too early an age, just 43, following a bout in Chorlton in 1963.

 He was the brother of Arthur and Cliff Belshaw, with Belshaw being the family name.